 5 Steps Your Company Can Take to Combat Veteran Underemployment

-The good news: The unemployment numbers for all veterans in the United States continue to be better than those for nonveterans.
-Most companies understand the business case for hiring vets, with their integrity, leadership, attention to detail, collaboration, and problem solving.
+The good news: Most companies now understand the business case for hiring veterans, with their integrity, leadership, attention to detail, collaboration, and problem solving.

 But it isn’t yet time for companies to say, “At ease.”

-New research from LinkedIn confirms what earlier surveys and reports have observed: Veterans continue to be more underemployed than their nonveteran counterparts.
+Research from LinkedIn done last year confirmed what earlier surveys and reports had observed: Veterans continue to be more underemployed than their nonveteran counterparts.
 (In LinkedIn’s Veteran Opportunity Report, underemployed means having at least a bachelor’s degree and being employed in what LinkedIn’s taxonomy considers a skilled or hourly job; more generally, it means having a workplace role that is lower than someone’s experience, education, and skills would objectively suggest.)

 Civilians and service members don’t speak the same language

-A large part of the issue is language — veterans and their civilian counterparts don’t speak the same language.
+A large part of the issue is language.
+Veterans and their civilian counterparts — those on “civvy street,” as they say in the U.K. — don’t speak the same language.
 Each group has its own jargon, cultural reference points, and confusing maze of acronyms.
 The roles and responsibilities in the military don’t always translate easily in the corporate world.

-“My own personal example is that nothing in my military background would translate specifically to human resources,” says Philip Dana, a former Navy officer who is now the VP of talent acquisition and HR operations for San Diego–based Zovio.
+“My own personal example is that nothing in my military background would translate specifically to human resources,” says Philip Dana, a former Navy officer who is now the head of human resources at Dendreon in Seal Beach, California.
 “It took me almost three years to truly understand the different departments in corporate America — marketing, finance, HR, IT.
 It’s different outside the military.”

 Service members can also have a hard time talking about themselves.
 They’re trained to be team players, and they’re uncomfortable blowing their own horns.
 “There’s a lot of ‘We did this and we did that,’” says Nick Tran, a former U.S. Army Special Operations Forces team member who has recruited veterans for several companies.
 “Employers want to know what you did.”